 Chances are we’ve all had to move household items from one location to another at some point in our lives.
-Late at night, one customer was pushing a trolley laden with household goods when two unscrupulous foxes emerged from the dark and advanced in a ‘menacing manner’ towards the individual who promptly turned tail and scarpered.
+Late at night, one customer was pushing a trolley laden with household goods when two unscrupulous foxes emerged from the dark and advanced in a ‘menacing manner’ towards the individual who promptly turned and scarpered.
 He later returned to the scene of the incident only to discover his trolley bereft of his prized portable DVD player and other assorted electrical items.
-A sad tale indeed, but unfortunately on this occasion we were not able to settle the claim.
+A sad tale indeed, but unfortunately on this occasion we weren’t able to settle the claim.

 Following an evening of idle frivolity, a gentleman persuaded two ladies to accompany him back to his humble abode, presumably to play board games and listen to smooth jazz, but we’re not sure.
-Unfortunately for the gentleman in question, upon rising from his slumber the following morning he discovered that he had been robbed and his night-time accomplices were nowhere to be seen.
+Unfortunately for the gentleman in question, upon rising from his slumber the following morning, he discovered that he had been robbed and his night-time accomplices were nowhere to be seen.

 One claims handler had a particularly memorable day when a lady made a claim for some expensive lingerie, which had sadly been stolen.
 So keen was the customer to have the situation resolved that she promptly sent in pictures of said undergarments in action as proof of purchase.
-Who said insurance was dry?
+Who said insurance was boring?